ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

         low = start + 1; high = end        // initialise the lower and upper pointers.
         while low <= high:                 // Continue until the pointers pass each other. if array[low] < pivot:
-                low = low + 1              // Increase the lower pointer if its element is smaller than the pivot. else if array[high] > pivot:
+                low += 1                   // Increase the lower pointer if its element is smaller than the pivot. else if array[high] > pivot:
-                high = high - 1            // Increase the upper pointer if its element is larger than the pivot.
+                high -= 1                  // Decrease the upper pointer if its element is larger than the pivot.
             else:
-                swap(array, low, high)     // Otherwise, swap the elements, and low = low + 1              // move both pointers towards each other. high = high - 1
+                swap(array, low, high)     // Otherwise, swap the elements, and low += 1                   // move both pointers towards each other. high -= 1
         swap(array, start, high)           // Finally, swap the pivot into place, and return high                        // return the new position of the pivot.